(Last Updated on : 22/11/2014)

 for enhancing concentration.
 In this practice, the practitioner gazes at the smallest object comfortably with steady eyes until tears roll down.
 Moreover, trataka cures eye diseases and prevents laziness and it is one of the six cleansing processes (Kriyas

-Traditionally there are three types of trataka, available for the practice.
+Traditionally, there are three types of trataka available for the practice.
 They are Antar trataka, Madhya trataka and Bahya trataka.

 In this trataka, one has to experience as if he is gazing in between the two eyebrows (Bhrumadhya

-(tip of nose) or any near object made of metal or stone or even on Aum written on paper, or single dot in black color, with open eyes.
+(tip of nose) or any near object made of metal or stone or even on Aum written on paper, or single dot in black colour, with open eyes.

 In this trataka, one has to fix the gaze on the distant object like Moon, rising Sun or illumined planet.